utshomax/postman-docs/src/pages/docs/public-api-network/best-practices/sharing-your-workspace.md

 ---
-title: "Sharing and Watching Your Workspace"
+title: "Sharing and watching your workspace"
 updated: 2023-02-01
 ---

-### Sharing and Watching Your Workspace

 Being a part of the API Network means your searchable in the Postman app.
 It also means being featured on our Explore page if your API is being watched or forked enough times.